av1803/Lightning/README.md

 # Lightning
-Lightning is an automated retail checkout system, built using Python, Flask and Selenium, which purchases exclusive products extremely quick
+Lightning is an automated retail checkout system, built using Python, Flask and Selenium, which purchases exclusive products the moment they are stocked